 - Coming in direct contact with fluids of infected animals (especially in case of hunters or butchers) without following proper meat handling precautions is another way of catching bubonic plague.

-- Cats which eat infected or dead rodents can also come in contact with infected rat fleas and get sick with the disease, which they then transmit through droplets to their owners or vets.
+- Cats which eat infected or dead rodents can also come in contact with infected rat fleas and get sick with the disease, which they can then transmit through droplets to their owners or vets.

-Symptoms and Treatment of rat flea bites from the Xenopsylla Cheopis and Nosopsyllus Fasciatus
+Symptoms and treatment of rat flea bites

-The first sign of rat flea bites is swollen painful lymph glands.
+The first sign of infection from rat flea bites is swollen painful lymph glands.
 Bubonic and systemic plagues are both very serious diseases and medical help must be sought immediately.
 Sometimes, owing to lack of symptoms, the only way of diagnosing plague is through a blood/lab test.
 Once plague has been diagnosed, appropriate treatment and quarantine procedures need to be followed.

 Preventing rat fleas